Saeraphinx/BadModelSaber/README.md

 7. Copy the `.default.env` file to `.env`.
 ## Data Storage
 The backend server stores all of its data in a folder called `storage`.
 If you are using docker, this folder is located at `/app/storage`.
 If you are running the server locally, it is located in the root directory of the backend folder (same folder that `build` & `src` are).
+## Translations
+The frontend uses Inlang/Paraglide for translations.
+All translation files are located in `frontend/src/lib/paraglide/messages/`.
+Translations are built when running `yarn install` in the frontend folder, but you can also run `yarn i18n` to rebuild them.